Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_6_CommandLine/week2/dc_vignette.md

 we can now see that there is a range of quality scores, but that the end of the sequence is very poor (`#`= a quality score of 2).

+**Exercise**

+What is the last read in the SRR2584863_1.fastq file?
+How confident are you in this read?

+At this point, lets validate that all the relevant tools are installed.

 # Assessing quality using FastQC